Showing posts with label Queen Victoria. Show all posts

 They stayed together and became close again in later years.
 When Lorne's father died in 1900 making him the 9th Duke of Argyll, Louise accompanied him to Scotland.
 Together the couple also lived in Kent House on the Isle of Wight and at Kensington Palace in London.
 Unfortunately, as Lorne aged, he developed dementia and lost the easygoingness of youth, but Louise was very devoted to nursing him until his death from bronchitis that developed into double pneumonia in 1914.
 Again, Princess Louise was devastated.
 She felt dreadfully lonely without the Duke still feeling as she did when becoming engaged, there was no one quite like him!

 And despite the rumors, her biographer thinks it unlikely that Princess Louise ever had sexual relations with anyone other than her husband.
 No solid evidence suggests otherwise.
-The author argues Princess Louise could be chatty, friendly and flirty, and like Queen Victoria, she loved beauty in everything, especially in the form of a good looking man.
-But the the book states, it would have been too risky and highly unlikely that she ever crossed the line as she never forgot Her Royal Highness status, nor her sense of duty.
+The author argues Princess Louise could be chatty, friendly and flirty, and like Queen Victoria, she loved beauty in everything, especially in the form of a good-looking man.
+But the the book states, it would have been too risky and highly unlikely that she ever crossed the line as she never forgot Her Royal Highness's status, nor her sense of duty.
 At any rate, says the author, "It was the maternal, domesticated hausfrau which predominated in her character."
-In other words, yes, she flirted, but expressed it as glee and by mothering a man.
+In other words, yes, she flirted but expressed it as glee and by mothering a man.
 And, I agree with the biographer!

 In later years Princess Louise continued some public appearances, often visiting hospitals unscheduled.
 She lived in Scotland and Kensington Palace next to her sister, Princess Beatrice's apartment.
 Although the sisters had their differences, they were a close family.
 Louise spent summer vacations with Prince Arthur at his house on the French Riviera and sketched up until age 90.
 She died on December 3, 1939 and because of the war was cremated with her ashes buried at Frogmore near Windsor.
 Had she died in Scotland, she would have been buried next to her husband.